Temporomandibular Joint (TMJ) Conditions in Horses

 What is TMJ?

 There are a number of issues that can cause pain or dysfunction in and around the temporomandibular joint.
-This is because it is a complex area consisting of many different and connected parts as well as a wide variety of tissue types such as bone, articular cartilage, tendons, ligaments, muscle, nerves, blood vessels, salivary glands, and more.
+It is a complex area consisting of many different and connected parts.
+The area includes a wide variety of tissue types such as bone, articular cartilage, tendons, ligaments, muscle, nerves, blood vessels, salivary glands, and more.
 It also has the challenging tasks of chewing plus communicating with the rider through the bit.
-TMJ conditions include trauma to the area such as a kick or accident that results in a subluxation (partial dislocation), fracture, or other damage; arthritis, chronic “wear and tear,” inflammation, infection, muscle and soft tissue problems, and possibly more.
+Causes of TMJ pain include:

 Although a horse with a temporomandibular joint condition may have heat, pain, and swelling in the area, many of the signs and symptoms of a TMJ disorder are general and could be caused by other problems.
 These include dental disease, gastric ulcers, neck arthritis, headshaking disease, behavioral and training problems, a variety of musculoskeletal issues such as lameness, and others.
-Discomfort in the temporomandidular joint may appear as:
+Signs of discomfort and issues in the temporomandibular joint may appear as:

 - Head tossing